stdev321/socket_io_chat/README.md

 - To simulate the input disabled logic closed all the browser windows except one
 - To simulate the connection/re-connection/error logic close the running websocket server
 - To simulate the message-flooding(for performance test) navigate to the backend folder & run following command:
-    (first uncomment the setinterval function)
+    (first uncomment the setinterval function in client.js file and modify the websocket server URL)
 ```
 node client.js
 ```